All Posts By

 ¡Hemos logrado tanto, pero aún queda mucho por hacer!
 Pero por ahora, estamos agradecidos por todo lo que hemos logrado, del tiempo que permanecimos encerrados y todas las lecciones que esto nos dejó pues, sin este dolor, no hubiéramos tenido la oportunidad de crecer, tanto los chicos como estudiantes, como los maestros y el personal administrativo.
 Todavía queremos crecer y seguramente se nos presentarán más retos y oportunidades este 2024.

 We were online for almost three years.
 COVID-19 was a relentless threat that did not distinguish gender, age, or race, yet different places dealt with it in their own distinctive ways.
 On March 13th, 2020, the first case of COVID-19 was registered in Guatemala.
 The country effectively closed its borders, and suddenly, there was a total lockdown.
+A rigorous curfew was imposed, and almost all families adopted extreme hygiene measures, never seen before and for which we were very unprepared.
+Nevertheless, we did everything in our power to continue with our lives without jeopardizing our health or that of our loved ones.

 COVID-19 impact on Children and Youth